 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 In North Carolina, middle school and high school students may enroll full-time or part-time in North Carolina Virtual Public School.
 Especially in rural districts, some students use North Carolina Virtual to take classes not offered at their local school, such as an AP class, STEM class, or alternative class.
 Public school students interested in attending North Carolina Virtual Public School should connect with their school’s e-learning advisor to enroll.
 Students not enrolled in public schools may be required to pay tuition.
-Other free, full-time online learning options are also available, such as North Carolina Virtual Academy.
+Another free, full-time online learning option available to families is North Carolina Virtual Academy.